projectfluent/fluent/guide/text.md

 # Writing Text

-Fluent is a file format desgined for storing translations.
+Fluent is a file format designed for storing translations.
 In consequence, text is the most important part of any Fluent file.
 Messages, terms, variants and attributes all store their values as text.
 In Fluent, text values are referred to as _patterns_.